SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   $$
 </div>

-The initial state of the parser looks like this.
+The initial state of the parser is this.

 <table class="table table-bordered">
   <thead>